Welcome to the Gilkes Lab

 Harsh Oza is currently working on expanding his Master's thesis project in the lab as a Research Technologist.
 He earned his Master’s degree from Johns Hopkins University, Department of Biotechnology in May 2021.
 He received a Bachelor's in Biotechnology from D. Y. Patil University, Mumbai, India in the year 2018.
 He previously worked on cancer research and the study of hypoxia at Advanced Centre for Treatmemt, Research and Education in Cancer [ACTREC]: Tata Memorial Centre [TMC] in India.

-Tommy with Daniele Gilkes
+Yi Shi with Daniele Gilkes

 Esther with Daniele Gilkes